NaaeemMalik/my-Chromium-forks/docs/ios/infra.md

 ### Compiling with goma

-Goma is the distributed build system used by GTX Browser.
+Goma is the distributed build system used by GTx Browser.
 It reduces compilation time by avoiding recompilation of objects which have already been compiled elsewhere.

 ### Testing with swarming

-Tests run on [swarming], a distributed test system used by GTX Browser.
+Tests run on [swarming], a distributed test system used by GTx Browser.
 After compilation, configured tests will be zipped up along with their necessary dependencies ("isolated") and sent to the [swarming server] for execution.
 The server issues tasks to its attached workers for execution.
 The bots themselves